7 Ways to Improve Your Child's Early Writing

 Cut out some letter shapes, colour them, stick them together, throw them up in the air and see what words are made.
 Invest in some fridge magnet letters or bath letters.

-Using a combination of these ways will help to familarise your child with letters, writing and how important it is in daily life.
+Using a combination of these ways will help to familiarise your child with letters, writing and how important it is in daily life.
 Have fun with letters and words.
 See how many you can spot in your daily routine.
 Making learning to write pleasurable will pay off when your child discovers how powerful words are.